summonersRift/summonersrift.github.io/_posts/2018-08-13-landing-dream-job-in-tech.md

 #### Step +1: Dealing with Failure
 <pre>
                       it makes you stronger. ”
 “If something doesn’t break you,
 </pre>

 Always remember this.

 Here is how it makes you stronger-
-- In someway or the other
+- In someway or the other.
-- Every problem they asked, learn optimal solution to it.
+- Every problem you are asked, learn optimal solution to it.
 - Learn OPTIMAL solution to similar problems.
 - Try NOT to make the same mistake again.